heptarch/heptarch.github.io/drafts/rbl2.md

 change with it.
 Rather
-than build out labs from the get-go, I suspect it is better to develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, exemplary synergy and openness to new ideas, and the ability to make a killer slide deck, i.e. to explain themselves clearly.
+than build out labs from the get-go, I suspect it is better to develop a tight-knit *core team* of researchers with overlapping but complementary areas of expertise, exemplary synergy, interdisciplinary spirit, and the ability to make a killer slide deck, i.e. to explain themselves clearly.
 Each researcher will have their primary domain, but will be radically attentive to the possibilities of overlap in